AI creates its own language

 Facebook is working on leveraging AI and machine learning

 One brand that knows AI surprisingly well is Facebook.
 Facebook Artificial Intelligence Research (FAIR) is at the forefront of using AI to make the social platform more efficient and effective.
 One bit of research they’re involved in is using machine learning to improve chatbots.
 And it has yielded some fairly interesting results.

 FAIR was created at the end of 2013 as a place for basic research centered around teaching computers “common sense”.
 Researchers at FAIR’s lab were using machine learning to train chatbots to negotiate.
 They call these chatbots ‘dialog agents’.
 What they discovered is that, if left to their own devices, the bots were creating their own language.
 At one point the researchers recorded that they had to tweak one of their models because otherwise, the bot-to-bot conversation “led to divergence from human language as the agents developed their own language for negotiating.”
 They had to use what’s called a fixed supervised model instead.

-Facebook’s dialog agents aren’t evidence that the future’s arrived.
+Facebook’s dialog agents don’t evidence that the future’s arrived.
 Not even close.
-But they do clearly illustrate how machines are redefining our understanding across different realms, once believed to be exclusively human – like language.
+But they do clearly illustrate how machines are redefining our understanding across different realms, once believed to be exclusively human-like language.

 The researchers concluded their findings in a particularly humble approach.
 “There remains much potential for future work,” they said, “particularly in exploring other reasoning strategies and in improving the diversity of utterances without diverging from human language.”

 If you’re interested in learning how AI can be leveraged to benefit us, read our latest article which outlines three other industries that are already using AI to grow.